dynamicreports/dynamicreports/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've done some debuging and cursory search, create an issue on the repository and provide the following information by filling in [the template](.github/ISSUE_TEMPLATE.md).
+After you've done some debuging and cursory search, create an issue on the repository and provide the following information by filling in [the template](.github/ISSUE_TEMPLATE/standard-issue-template.md).

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 When listing steps, **don't just say what you did, but show how you did it**.
-For example, include a snippet of the offending code
+For example, include a snippet of the offending code.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
-* **Include screenshots and animated GIFs** which show the report generated with misaligned, or misconfigured or erroneous
+* **Include screenshots and animated GIFs** which show the report generated with misaligned, or misconfigured or erroneous.
+If on windows 7+, we would love you to reproduce the bug, while running the problem recorder.
 * **If you're reporting that dynamic reports crashed**, include a crash report with the full java stack trace from the operating system, console or IDE.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
 * **If the problem is related to performance or memory**, include a CPU profile capture with your report.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.